emoteshark/COP4520assignment1/README.md

 THE TIME OUTPUT IS IN SECONDS.
 For example, if the first number in primes.txt is "8", that means it took 8 seconds to run.
 <execution time> <total number of primes found> <sum of all primes found> <top ten maximum primes, listed in order from lowest to highest>

+I have done prime number tests before, by simply iterating through every number and testing it for primes, but that would be incredibly slow with this high a range even with multiple threads.
+So I researched better prime tests and found this page: https://en.wikipedia.org/wiki/Primality_test, which helped me come up with my final 6k+-1 brute force approach.
+I also tried a seive algorithm initially but ultimately abandoned it because of code complexity; a seive may be faster, but my approach still finishes in a reasonable time.
+On my hardware my final approach takes 7-8 seconds to complete.
+I believe my final prime tally and total sum is correct because my result matched my peers' results.